 - for other offences, if the amount works out not to be a multiple of 5 cents the amount must be reduced to the nearest 5 cent increment.

-The value of a penalty unit is adjusted every year based on the Consumer Price Index (CPI).
-In the event that calculating the value in accordance with the CPI means the penalty unit value should go down, it will instead stay the same.
+The value of a PU is adjusted every year based on the Consumer Price Index (CPI).
+In the event that calculating the value in accordance with the CPI means the PU value should go down, it will instead stay the same.
 Its value, and whether or not the value is to be increased, is published in the Gazette before 1 June each year.

 When calculating the value of a fine, in the event that the figure is in dollars and cents, the amount is rounded up to the nearest whole dollar.

-Western Australia is also an exception to the general rule for penalty units in Australia.
+Western Australia is also an exception to the general rule for PUs in Australia.

-The state sets rates for penalty units depending on the legislation under which the offence falls.
-For road offences it is as low as $50.00 (set by the Road Traffic (Administration) Act 2008) but for other offences it can be as high as $110.00.
+The state sets rates for PUs depending on the legislation under which the offence falls.
+For road offences, it is set by the Road Traffic (Administration) Act 2008.

-To change the penalty unit value, each Act in which a penalty unit is set has to be amended by Parliament.
+To change the PU value, each Act in which a penalty unit is set has to be amended by Parliament.

 In the Northern Territory the law governing the value of a penalty unit is the Penalty Units Act.
 Under that law, the minimum penalty unit value has been set at $131.00 but this amount may be increased under the Regulations.